 uncertainty regarding durability should be offset by the ability to “boost” or top-up dose.
 Efficacy in the elderly is still unknown but again boosting should help to increase responses.
 Looking ahead to the second-generation vaccines (Sanofi/GSK and Novavax), which use more traditional protein-based approaches, durability and efficacy are likely to be improved.
 The addition of adjuvants to vaccines has a long track record for boosting effectiveness (Sanofi is a portfolio holding).
 Mass availability of second-generation vaccines could emerge in the second half of 2021 if data is supportive.

-We discussed the outlook for vaccines in detail during a recent Antipodes podcast episode in which healthcare sector head Dr Nick Cameron spoke to Dr Michael Farzan, one of the world’s leading experts on COVID19 vaccine development.
+We discussed the outlook for vaccines in detail during a recent Antipodes podcast episode in which healthcare Portfolio Manager Dr Nick Cameron spoke to Dr Michael Farzan, one of the world’s leading experts on COVID19 vaccine development.

 With unprecedented investment by governments and the private sector, vaccine production could reach above 6 billion doses through 2021 if the major vaccine developers are all successful.